 Written by Paz Rosado, Translated by Emma Cattle and Fiona Flores Watson

-The area of La Tahá was part of the Taha de Ferreira, one of 14 such areas established during the Nasrid occupation (they were the Moorish dynasty who built the Alhambra).
+The municipality of La Tahá was part of the Taha de Ferreira, one of 14 such areas established during the Nasrid occupation (they were the Moorish dynasty who built the Alhambra).
 The tahas were administrative districts divided according to landscape, and each had a capital.
-The area is reached by the Barranco de Sangre (Blood Ravine), so named because it was the scene of a fierce battle during the War of the Alpujarras.
+The area is reached by the Barranco de Sangre (Blood Ravine), so named because it was the scene of a fierce battle during the Moorish Rebellion of the Alpujarras.

-This municipality is comprised of three small villages, including Mecina Fondales, well-known to followers of the writer Gerald Brenan, as he regularly spent his summers here.
+Mecina-Fondales well-known to followers of the writer Gerald Brenan, as he spent some summers here.
 Mecina Fondales is situated on south-facing slopes overlooking the river Trevélez.
 Located in the village is a lavadero (public laundry and washroom) which has been well conserved over the years.
 Mecina Fondales also has the remains of an old Arabic mill, while Fondales has an ancient bridge over the river Trevelez.
 Other places to visit include la Iglesia de San Marcos y San Cayetano, a church which dates from the 16th century.

-Situated between two ravines is the village of Ferreirola, where the main attraction is the quality of its waters.
-Here, the tower of the Santa Cruz church is the most interesting building from a historical and artistic point of view.
+Ferreirola is located nearby between two ravines.
+The quality of the village spring water is renoun throughout the area.
+In Ferreirola the tower of the Santa Cruz church is the most interesting building from a historical and artistic point of view.
 Built in the mid-18th century, it has the old cemetery next door.
-There is also a Casa-Escuela for foreigners, where you can learn the Spanish language as well as the history and traditions of Andalucía.
+There is also a Casa-Escuela for foreigners, where students can learn Spanish language as well as the local history and traditions.

-Atalbéitar is the most oriental of the settlements in La Tahá, situated above Ferreirola, and one of the most recent in the area.
+Atalbéitar is the smallest and most western of the villages that make up La Tahá.
+It is situated above Ferreirola.
 The most important building here is the church, with the cemetery next to it.

 Lovers of crafts can find in La Tahá ceramic and fired clay workshops, as well as master luthiers (maker of stringed instruments) who still make guitars, mandolins, double bass and lutes by hand using traditional methods.